Shrawardine

+Shrawardine is a small village and former civil parish, now in the parish of Montford, in the Shropshire district, in the ceremonial county of Shropshire, England.
+It is 5.9 mi outside Shrewsbury.
+In 1931 the parish had a population of 176.
+On 1 April 1934 the parish was abolished and merged with Montford.

 Etymology

 Its name is locally pronounced Shray-den, and was often spelt "Shraydon" in old documents; it is otherwise pronounced Shray-war-dine.
 The placename originates from Old English worðign "enclosed settlement" combined with either scraef "cave" or screawa "shrew", the latter used as a byname for an individual.

 Landmarks

 The village's landmarks include Shrawardine Castle and St Mary's Church.
 The castle, known as Castell Isabella by the Anglo-Normans, was built in the reign of Henry I of England, and dismantled during the English Civil War in 1645.
 It had been held since 1644 by the Royalist commander Sir William Vaughan, whose aggressive tactics earned him the nickname "the Devil of Shrawardine".

 Little Shrawardine

 The River Severn passes to the west of the village.
 On the other side of the river is a hamlet called Little Shrawardine.
-It lies mainly within the civil parish of Montford.
+It lies within the civil parish of Alberbury with Cardeston.